-Lean On Your Littlest Helpers
+Lean on Your Littlest Helpers

-Get oversized organization bins (and even let them pick out their own patterns), label them with your little ones’ names, and make a contest of cleaning up before showings.
-For every showing your kiddos help clean up for, let them earn “points” toward something for their rooms in your new home (try wall art or some fun, new printed bedsheets!).
+Get oversized organization bins (and let them pick out their own patterns), label them with their names, and make a contest of cleaning up before showings.
+For every showing your kids help clean up for, let them earn “points” toward something for their rooms in your new home (like wall art or some fun, new printed bedsheets).
 This way, they’ll be helping tidy up while also getting excited about the transition to their new space.

-Stash The Laundry
+Stash the Laundry

-Let’s face it: the last thing a potential buyer wants is to step inside for a sneak peek at your home… and, instead, get a sneak peek at your dirty laundry.
-So, don’t throw heaps of soiled, wrinkly clothes in your bedroom closets, thinking buyers won’t see it!
-They will (because, after all, who’s not scoping out closet sizes when house hunting?!)
+The last thing a potential buyer wants is to step inside for a sneak peek at your home… and, instead, get a sneak peek at your dirty laundry.
+So, don’t throw heaps of soiled, wrinkly clothes in your bedroom closets, thinking buyers won’t see them.
+They will (because who’s not scoping out closet sizes when house hunting?!)

-Focus On Featured Areas
+Focus on Featured Areas

 When you tidy up for individual showings, focus on the features buyers notice most in each room.
-For example, a buyer probably won’t notice whether you have a little bit of dust on the baseboards or an unorganized spice rack, but they will notice if your countertops are cluttered with mail and kitchen gadgets or your stainless steel refrigerator is covered in sticky handprints and yesterday’s leftovers.
+For example, a buyer probably won’t notice whether you have a little bit of dust on the baseboards or an unorganized spice rack, but they will notice if your countertops are cluttered with kitchen gadgets or your stainless steel refrigerator is covered in sticky handprints.

-Save Time For A Few Special Touches
+Save Time for a Few Special Touches

-Fold some fluffy white towels and hand towels and place them in your bathrooms for a fresh, inviting spa-like feel or sit a big, beautiful bowl of fresh fruits (think: lemons, oranges, or apples) on your kitchen island for a pop of color.
+Fold some fluffy white hand towels and place them in your bathrooms for a fresh, inviting spa-like feel or display a beautiful bowl of fresh fruits (think: lemons, oranges, or apples) on your kitchen island for a pop of color.